Killer who attacked homeless man with bat to get new trial

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-Daugherty didn’t deny his involvement in the crime, but said he never meant to kill the 45-year-old Gaynor.
+Daugherty didn’t deny his involvement in the crime but said he never meant to kill the 45-year-old Gaynor.

 “I wasted a human life.
 I treated him as less than a human and I’m sorry,” Daugherty said through tears at his sentencing hearing.